-A quality program provides a safe, clean and developmentally appropriate environment that meets the physical needs of all youth; supports best practice programming, and reflects the needs and interests of youth.
+A quality program provides a safe, clean, and developmentally appropriate environment that meets the physical needs of all youth; supports best practice programming, and reflects the needs and interests of youth.

-STANDARD INDICATORS RATING NOTES A Quality Program: How True?
-3.1 Has a physically - The program space is clean, well-maintained and safe 1 safe and clean environment Books, games and other program equipment are in good working condition 2 - The program space is well-organized 3 1 = There are major safety and sanitary concerns affecting the program space 4 N/A 3.2 Ensures that - There is access to enough equipment, supplies, and space to carry out a variety of academic, social, 1 the space, equipment, nutritional, and physical activities 2 and materials are suitable for The environment and materials are age-appropriate, suitable for individual needs, and culturally 3 the ages and skill levels of appropriate 4 youth and meet the program's $1 = \mbox{Program space}$ is not suitable for the activities offered or for the youth participating N/A needs 1= Physical environment and materials cannot be modified to meet the needs of the program offering or the skills and needs of the youth participating 3.3 Adheres to Documents exist that make clear that the program is 1 state and local licensing compliant with all licensing regulations and that the inspection is up-to-date 2 requirements 1 = Documents are not available to view or documents illustrate program is not in compliance 3 program is not in compliance 4 N/A
+STANDARD INDICATORS RATING NOTES A Quality Program: How True? .1 Has a physically - The program space is clean, well maintained and safe 1 safe and clean environment Books, games and other program equipment are in good working condition 2 - The program space is well organized 3 1 = There are major safety and sanitary concerns affecting the program space 4 N/A .2 Ensures that - There is access to enough equipment, supplies, and space to carry out a variety of academic, social, 1 the space, equipment, nutritional, and physical activities 2 and materials are suitable for the ages and The environment and materials are age appropriate, individually appropriate, and culturally appropriate 3 skill levels of 1 = Program space is not suitable for the activities offered or for the youth participating 4 youth and meet the program's needs 1 = Physical environment and materials cannot be modified to meet the needs of the program offering or the skills and needs of the youth participating N/A .3 Adheres to Documents exist that make clear that the program 1 local licensing is compliant with all licensing regulations and that inspection is up-to-date 2 requirements 1 = Documents are not available to view or documents illustrate 3 program is not in compnance 4 N/A state and is compliant with all licensing regulations and that inspection is up-to-date 2 3 4